 6.2 million for organic solar cellsAnother of the projects, which has received support from Independent Research Fund Denmark, has been initiated by a team of researchers from DTU in collaboration with Professor MSO, Morten Madsen, from SDU.
 The project is entitled ‘EPIC-OPV: Entangled PolaritonIC states for improved energy and charge transfer in non-fuller Organic Photovoltaics’ and has received a total sum of DKK 6.2 million.

-"We have developed advanced organic thin-film technologies over the last more than ten years and it is fantastic to see that such technologies become very valuable now that we are facing the really big climate challenges," says Prof. Horst-Günter Rubahn, head of the NanoSYD centre and the Mads Clausen Institute.
+"We have developed advanced organic thin-film technologies over the last more than ten years and it is fantastic to see that such technologies become very valuable now that we are facing the really big climate challenges," says Prof. Horst-Günter Rubahn, head of the NanoSYD center and the Mads Clausen Institute.